postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 * **People watching your workspace.** The number of people who [watch your workspace](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#watching-a-workspace) for activity can reflect interest from potential collaborators.
 * **Recent activity on the workspace.** A [workspace activity feed](/docs/collaborating-in-postman/using-workspaces/changelog-and-restoring-collections/#viewing-workspace-activity) that shows ongoing work assures potential collaborators that your team updates and maintains the workspace.

-For more information on using a public workspace to help increase adoption of your API, see the [Increasing adoption of an API with a public workspace](https://blog.postman.com/increasing-adoption-of-an-api-with-a-public-workspace/) on the Postman blog.
+For more information on using a public workspace to help increase adoption of your API, see [Increasing adoption of an API with a public workspace](https://blog.postman.com/increasing-adoption-of-an-api-with-a-public-workspace/) on the Postman blog.

 ### Sharing a public workspace